nguonly/lyrt-rollback/README.md

  Therefore, we only explain the motivating example implementation that has not been well described in the paper due to space limit.

-The additional implementations added to LyRT are `AdaptationConfiguration` and `ControlUnit` class localed in `net.role4j.rollback` package.
+The additional implementations added to LyRT are `AdaptationTransaction` and `ControlUnit` class localed in `net.role4j.rollback` package.
 The bug sensor is implemented as part of user applications to customize the recovery process.
 The sample implementation of Bug Sensors for the example is depicted below.